 It is my contention that NPR shies away from certain kinds of information that I and many other paying listeners consider to be vitally important.
 I’ll speculate about the reasons for this later, but first I’ll adduce some specific examples from the Trump era:

 Joe Arpaio & His Pardon (Update from 8/27/17) On 8/26 Weekend Edition Saturday did a two-way about Trump’s monstrous pardon of the truly villainous Joe Arpaio.
 It both failed to convey the many gruesome and easily available facts revealing Arpaio’s insane, anti-government, sadistic character and failed to note the scary implications for future investigations, including the Russia investigation, of Trump’s not-at-all-normal action.
-That evening Michel Martin and Domenico Montanaro did a two-way that similarly ignored Arpaio’s grotesque malefactions but at least it not only mentioned, but also took seriously the pardon’s implications for the Russia investigation.
+Arpaio once tried to garner publicity by framing someone for the crime of trying to assassinate him and cost taxpayers over a million dollars to deal with it.
+The victim of the framing had to spend four years in prison!
+That story has never been mentioned on any NPR news program either at the time or in conjunction with this disgusting pardon.
+That evening Michel Martin and Domenico Montanaro did a two-way that similarly ignored Arpaio’s grotesque malefactions, but at least it not only mentioned, but also took seriously the pardon’s implications for the Russia investigation.
 On Sunday, by which time there had been ample opportunity to prepare a complete piece about Arpaio, the pardon was only mentioned in a two-way about politics that discussed neither Arpaio’s history of sadism nor the implications for the Russia investigation.
 I don’t know if this represents a difference in editorial attitudes between Morning/Weekend Edition and All Things Considered.

 Trump rallies were often mosh-pits of disgusting behavior on the part of Trump supporters.
 Trump himself encouraged this, dramatically breaking with John McCain’s precedent of actually scolding his supporters when they acted unreasonably at his rallies.
 NPR had a lot of coverage of Trump election rallies by staffers like Asma Khalid and Sarah McCammon.
 It’s great that they focused on what Trump was saying, but they omitted or gave minimal coverage to the unfortunate antics of Trump supporters.
 In one case I was reading the live tweets from a college professor attending a particularly disgusting rally that NPR also covered.
 It was like two different worlds.
 Why leave out the ugly stuff?
 Are NPR staffers suffering the thing from that horror movie where bad things only happens when their eyes are closed?